UsabilityEngineering/Tracking/phase2/README.md

 <img src="assets/Menu_Main.png" width="30%" height="30%" title="Main Menu"> <img src="assets/Menu_Local.png" width="30%" height="30%" title="Local Menu">

+Warren: We had some false starts using several early artboards where clicking disabled buttons led to frustration.
+After that, we made sure to indicate which portions of the screen visible behind the active dialog box or menu were currently inactive by 'greying' them out.

 ### Info & Settings
 <img src="assets/About.png" width="30%" height="30%" title="About"> <img src="assets/HowToUse.png" width="30%" height="30%" title="How To Use"> <img src="assets/Options.png" width="30%" height="30%" title="Options">